square/wire/README.md

 may each use a subset of a larger shared schema.

 If you don't use Maven, the compiler also has a command line interface.
 Just substitute `wire-compiler-VERSION-jar-with-dependencies.jar` with the path to your jar.
+[Download](https://search.maven.org/remote_content?g=com.squareup.wire&a=wire-compiler&c=jar-with-dependencies&v=LATEST) the latest precompiled jar.

     % java -jar wire-compiler-VERSION-jar-with-dependencies.jar \
         --proto_path=src/main/proto \